gsteixeira/neuralnetwork-c/README.md

-# A Neural Network in Go
+# A Neural Network in C

 Simple feed forward neural network in C